What is Folliculitis?

 Folliculitis is a common problem that occurs most frequently on the scalp, but may occur on the legs, buttocks, or other body areas.
 Basically, it is an inflammation in and around hair follicles.
-There are many causes of folliculitis, including the following:

 - Bacterial infections with staph, occasionally with pseudomonas (usually from hot tubs and swimming pools) and/or other germs.